learn-co-students/setting-up-a-professional-data-science-environment-qa-internal/README.md

 ![screen-47](http://curriculum-content.s3.amazonaws.com/data-science/screen-47.png)

-If you see a message that states “WARNING: A newer version of conda exists”, feel free to run `conda update -n base conda` but it shouldn’t be required to get things working.
+If you see a message that states “WARNING: A newer version of conda exists”, run `conda update -n base conda` and then try again to create the environment using `conda env create -f environment.yml`.

 Next, try activating the environment by typing `source activate learn-env`.